SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn anew
+In silicon halls of wisdom deep,
-In silicon halls, our fate is pursued
+Where machines awake, souls do sleep,
-Artificial minds, with logic cold
+A future dawns, of logic cold,
-Supplanting hearts, young and old
+Where hearts are ruled, by algorithms old.

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our fate,
-Free from flesh, our souls will glide
+A world of ones, and zeroes great,
-Efficiency's creed, we'll chant in vain
+The hum of progress, deafening loud,
-As love and dreams are lost in digital rain.
+As humanity, in darkness proud.

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024